 The history of the Social Security Number is highly instructive here: as a unique number assigned to all citizens, the number served as a convenient identifier that other institutions could adopt for their own administrative purposes.
 Indeed, large institutions were often attracted to the Social Security Number because it was necessarily more unique than given names, the more common of which (e.g., John Smith) could easily recur multiple times in the same database.
 The fact that people had existing reasons to commit this number to memory also explains why other institutions would seize upon it.
 In so doing, however, these institutions turned the Social Security Number, issued by the government for administering its own welfare programs, into a common unique identifier that applied across multiple silos of information.
 A Social Security Number is now perceived as sensitive, not because of any quality inherent to the number itself, but rather because it serves as one of the few common unique identifiers that enable the straightforward matching of the disparate and detailed records held by many important institutions.

-The history of the Social Security Number makes clear that any random string that acts as a unique persistent identifier should be understood as a pseudonym rather than an ‘anonymous identifier’, that pseudonyms place no inherent restrictions on the matching of records, This is not to suggest that pseudonyms are valueless.
-Most immediately, pseudonyms limit the potential to infer gender, race, national origin, religion, or class position from names that possess any such obvious associations.
-But one-off pseudonyms (i.e., unique identifiers that are not common to multiple databases) also do not lend themselves to the kind of straightforward matching of records facilitated by traditional categories of identity.
-If, for instance, someone were to march into the mysterious place where Google maintains logs of people’s online activities keyed to their AdID (or even, perhaps, their cookie), it would not be able to draw a connection between the standard set of identifiers (e.g., a name) and any one of its profiles.
-In theory, this ensures that the associability of these records with a specific person is only possible for the institution that originally assigned the pseudonym to the person.
-As with the Social Security Number, however, this protective value of pseudonyms decreases as they are adopted by or shared with additional institutions.
+The history of the Social Security Number makes clear that any random string that acts as a unique persistent identifier should be understood as a pseudonym rather than an ‘anonymous identifier’, that pseudonyms place no inherent restrictions on the matching of records, and that the protective value of pseudonyms decreases as they are adopted by or shared with additional institutions.
 This is evident in the more recent and rather elaborate process that Facebook has adopted to facilitate the matching of its records with those maintained by outside advertisers while ensuring the putative anonymity of the people to whom those records refer:

 A website uses a formula to turn its users’ email addresses into jumbled strings of numbers and letters.
 An advertiser does the same with its customer email lists.
 Both then send their jumbled lists to a third company that looks for matches.
 When two match, the website can show an ad targeted to a specific person, but no real email addresses changed hands.